CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 then you should run the ssh-keygen command given above to generate a public-private key pair.

+### If you working under Linux ...

+If you are working under Linux, then run
+_ssh-add_ to load your keys into the SSH agent.

+    ssh-add

 ### Email your instructor the pubic key

 Copy the contents of id_rsa.pub into the clipboard and paste it